Ahmed-Abd-El-gawad/Graduation-Project/README.md

 # Graduation-Project

-This is a part of Graduation book
+This is a part of Graduation Project

 # Note